JoshuaPaino/JoshuaPaino/README.md

 ### <h1>Joshua Paino's GitHub Profile </h1>

 Welcome to my public profile!
 This includes Certificates of Completion from Learn Enough.
-They work like this:

 <a href="https://www.learnenough.com/certificates/2d76444a"><img src="https://www.learnenough.com/certificates/2d76444a/command-line-tutorial.svg" alt="Certificate of Completion for Learn Enough Command Line"></a><a href="https://www.learnenough.com/certificates/2d76444a"><img src="https://www.learnenough.com/certificates/2d76444a/git-tutorial.svg" alt="Certificate of Completion for Learn Enough Git"></a><a href="https://www.learnenough.com/certificates/2d76444a"><img src="https://www.learnenough.com/certificates/2d76444a/html-tutorial.svg" alt="Certificate of Completion for Learn Enough HTML"></a>